Louise Le Nay

-Louise Le Nay is an Australian actress and writer, known for her role as Sandy Edwards in Prisoner (1981–82), and Stella Stinson, Kim's adoptive mother in Lift Off (1992–95).
-Her novel, The Hero, was published in 1996.
+Louise Le Nay (born 1957) is an Australian actress and writer, known for her role as Sandy Edwards in Prisoner (1981–82), and Stella Stinson, Kim's adoptive mother in Lift Off (1992–95).
+Her first novel, The Hero, was published in 1996, her second, Edenhope, in 2024.

 Career

 Le Nay played Sandy Edwards in Prisoner, in a role which spanned the end of 1981 and the beginning of 1982 on screen.
 In the show, Sandy became Top Dog whilst Bea Smith was in hospital, and was a popular and key character.
 Whilst working on the series, she discovered that she was pregnant and eventually left to have her daughter, Victoria.
 She later acted with her daughter when she had a guest role in A Country Practice in 1983, playing a single mother.